-It is nice to update the NEWS file for significant development to be seen as part of next release, as well as to update the UPGRADING file for potentially breaking changes and similar heads-up notes for third-party teams (distribution packagers, clients and bindings, etc.)
+It is nice to update the NEWS.adoc file for significant development to be seen as part of next release, as well as to update the UPGRADING.adoc file for potentially breaking changes and similar heads-up notes for third-party teams (distribution packagers, clients and bindings, etc.)

-3.11 Source code management
+4.11 Source code management

 We currently use a Git repository hosted at GitHub to track changes to the NUT source code.
-This allows you to clone the repository (or fork, in GitHub parlance), make changes, and post them online for peer review prior to integration.
+This allows you to "fork" the repository (in GitHub parlance), "clone" it to your workstation(s), make a new "branch" with your changes, and post them back online for peer review prior to integration.

 To obtain permission to commit directly to the common upstream NUT repository, you must be prepared to spend a fair amount of time contributing to the NUT codebase.
-Most developers will be well served by committing to their own forked Git repository (preferably in a uniquely named branch for each new contribution), and having the NUT team merge their changes using pull requests.
+Most developers will be well served by committing to their own forked Git repository

+(preferably in a uniquely named branch for each new contribution), and having the NUT team merge their changes using pull requests.